 The most significant weed for Council to manage is Salvinia (Salvinia molesta).
 It is an aggressive, fast growing aquatic weed that form dense mats over waterways.
 Council have been working closely with Northern Territory Government (NTG) Weeds Branch to ensure an ongoing successful management program is implemented and maintained.

 Management of Salvinia is undertaken through mechanical harvesting and biological control.
 The biological control is a new program of introducing the Salvinia weevil (Cyrtobagous salviniae), which eats only the Salvinia leaves.
 Through a combined approach of harvesting and the weevils, and the activities of the Lakes Management Plan, the management of Salvinia will be improved and ultimately more sustainable and beneficial to the lake systems.

 Sanctuary Lakes with Salvinia Weevils

 Weed harvesting is underway.
 There is currently a back-log of lakes requiring harvesting due to the harvester not being operational for several months.
 Forward schedules for harvesting only includes the next three lakes to be targeted, as it is difficult to determine the length of time needed between lakes.
 These lakes have been chosen according to their weed coverage, current poor water quality and potential ecological impacts from the Salvinia (i.e. effects on native fauna).

 The schedule is constantly reviewed and updated to ensure that critical areas are targeted as required.

 Weed harvesting is underway in the Durack lakes system.
 Lakes are regularly inspected and assessed for weed coverage and water quality.
 The schedule is regularly updated to ensure the critical areas at a point in time are targeted.
 There is currently a back-log of lakes requiring harvesting due to the harvester not being operational for several months.

-The current situation of the lakes is as follows:
+The current situation of the lakes is as follows (as at January 2022):